 Which crab to buy: snow crab or king crab?

 Choosing between snow crab and king crab largely depends on your budget and personal preferences.
-In terms of flavor, you won’t go wrong with whichever you pick.
+In terms of flavor, you won’t go wrong whichever you pick.

 How to cook snow crab legs and king crab legs